People Want To See If We'll Hate Them After We've Read Their "Am I The Jerk?" Stories

 I talked to my boss and I went back to work at my workplace starting last week.

-I hate being away from my daughter and my wife.
 My wife hates being limited to using Uber on the days I’m not home.
+Or depending on our parents.

 Now she is mad at me for going back to the office.
 I told her that it was her fault for not understanding that I was WORKING from home.

-Not just playing games in my home office.
+I feel like a jerk and she says I am.
 But I am the sole breadwinner for our family.
 If I got laid off because of her we would be in financial hardship.”

 Another User Comments: